 6. Reduce Your Site’s Bounce Rate

-- Update your blog or content in accordance with the latest information out there
+Content Updates: Regularly update your blog or content with the latest information.

 7. Increase Your Page Load-time

-This is both an absolute necessity to enhance the user-experience as well as decrease the bounce rate, as discussed above.
-The longer a page on your website takes to fully load, the higher are your chances of losing out on a potential customer.
-Worst still, pages that take their own sweet time in loading tend to rank lower in search engine results.
+As previously mentioned, ensuring swift page loading is imperative for improving user experience and essential for reducing bounce rates.
+The longer it takes for a page on your website to load completely, the greater the risk of losing potential customers.
+Moreover, pages that suffer from extended loading times often rank lower in search engine results.
 You can check your page speed on both mobile and desktop on PageSpeed Insights by Google.
-It will not only tell you what the page’s speed score but also highlight issues that are acting as a hindrance to it being loading faster.
+It will not only tell you the page’s speed score but also highlight issues that are acting as a hindrance to it loading faster.
 Fix those issues and chances are you might end up decreasing your bounce rate as well as improving your website’s overall rankings.

 8. Make Your Site Mobile-friendly